 - Consequence for missing detention will be a doubling of the consequence.
 Further dates missed will result in suspension in addition to the previously assigned detention.

 - Tutorials may not take the place of detention assignments.

 - Students who are removed from detention for failure to comply with the rules will be reassigned 2 detentions and risk being suspended out of school.

 - Students assigned to Extended Detention will report to the assigned room promptly at 2:15 PM and remain until 5:15 PM.
 Students arriving late may be refused admittance and additional discipline will be assigned.
 All school rules apply (see Detention Hall Policy).

 - Students are expected to bring sufficient work or appropriate reading materials for the duration of the detention period.
 A component of community service may be included during the detention period to be served on campus under school supervision.

 - Students in violation of the detention requirements will receive additional disciplinary consequences.

 - Transportation is not provided and is the responsibility of the parent/guardian.

-- Students must report to the detention room by 10:35 AM and remain until dismissed.
+- Students must report to the detention room no later than 10 minutes from the start of lunch, and remain until dismissed.